graphhopper/directions-api-clients/python/README.md

 # create an instance of the API class
 api_instance = swagger_client.GeocodingApi()
 key = 'key_example' # str | Get your key at graphhopper.com
-q = 'q_example' # str | If you do forward geocoding, then this would be a textual description of the adress you are looking for.
-If you do reverse geocoding this would be in lat,lon. (optional) locale = 'locale_example' # str | Display the search results for the specified locale.
+q = 'q_example' # str | If you do forward geocoding, then this would be a textual description of the address you are looking for (optional) locale = 'locale_example' # str | Display the search results for the specified locale.
 Currently French (fr), English (en), German (de) and Italian (it) are supported.
-If the locale wasn't found the default (en) is used. (optional) limit = 56 # int | Specify the maximum number of returned results (optional) reverse = true # bool | Set to true to do a reverse Geocoding request (optional) point = 'point_example' # str | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803 (optional) provider = 'provider_example' # str | Can be either, default, nominatim, opencagedata (optional)
+If the locale wasn't found the default (en) is used. (optional) limit = 56 # int | Specify the maximum number of returned results (optional) reverse = true # bool | Set to true to do a reverse Geocoding request, see point parameter (optional) point = 'point_example' # str | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803 (optional) provider = 'provider_example' # str | Can be either, default, nominatim, opencagedata (optional)